misterdjules/node-fast/README.md

 The Fast protocol is intended for internal systems.
 It does not support authentication.
-Neither the client nor server implementations are hardened against byzantine behavior (e.g., denial-of-service attacks).
+Neither the client nor server implementations are hardened against byzantine behavior (e.g., denial-of-service attacks), though they are expected to correctly handle all network-related failure modes and byzantine input.

 Previous implementations of the Fast protocol supported cancellation, but it was dangerous to use with servers that did not support it, and there was no way to